krunch3r76/entropythief/README.md

 and `set maxworkers=13` across 13 workers

 __Usage/API__:
 once entropythief runs, it displays the random bytes produced from workers as they arrive and are fed to a named pipe, topping it off. the named pipe can accessed via any programming language and a sample Python API is provided at `readers/pipe_reader.py`, and an example script is in `readers/print_nonce`.
-The script retrieves 8 bytes from the pool of /tmp/pilferedbits and prints the corresponding 64bit nonce value. _If the script is run repeatedly as a loop, it demonstrates how entropythief provisions workers on demand._
+The script retrieves 8 bytes from the pool of /tmp/pilferedbits and prints the corresponding 64bit nonce value.

 __comments/reflections__: